What is London, English, British identity?

 There are some traditional aspects of British culture that are still definitely evident, such as tea time and the Monarchy.
 Traditionally tea time refers to when people have afternoon tea and cakes or biscuits (cookies) around 3-4 pm but because of changes in society and working life this is becoming a less common occurrence.
 Having ‘tea’ in a household may also mean to have dinner so someone may say ‘tea is ready’ meaning that dinner is ready to be served.
 The Royal Family are generally quite popular and more so since the younger generation (Prince William et al.) have grown up but even though they are the British Royal Family they are inevitably more popular in England and Wales than in Scotland, for example.

 In terms of the identity of London, it is often hard to define.
 London is a truly international city with residents coming from all over the world.
-London, like New York, has very much its own culture; it is British culture blended in with other cultures to create on eclectic mix.
+London, like New York, has very much its own culture; it is British culture blended in with other cultures to create an eclectic mix.
 At restaurants, it is just about as common to see chicken tikka masala on a menu as fish and chips.
 The food available in London is not bland and uninspiring as many people think.
 The foods here are largely fresh, and you will find a great number of international cuisines due to the population who come from all over the world.

 Traveling outside of London will ensure you get to experience the more traditional British culture.
-The Student Life team at NYU London sponsors several trips for students throughout the semester, including excursions to places like Bath, Brighton, and Stonehenge.
+The Student Life team at NYU London arranges several trips for students throughout the semester, including excursions to places like Bath, Brighton, and Stonehenge.
 Plan on taking advantage of some of these offerings so that you can experience the more traditional British culture outside of London.

 Brighton is a nice seaside town, although the shore consistsof pebbles and rocks rather than sand!
 You will find the Royal Pavilion, amusement park rides & arcade on the pier, and alleys with cool shops.
 Growing nightlife scene as well.
 Brighton also has an excellent established LGBT scene.